 Near the entrance of the tent was found the satirical propaganda leaflet Dyatlov group put together at the night of the incident "Evening Otorten".
 The content of this document is indicative of the mood inside the group and the fact they had the time to write it.
 Later on, an innocent reference from this flyer will become the sand grain that grew the pearl of the Yeti theory of their demise.
 Here is the original and translated Evening Otorten №1.

 The entrance of the tent was looking south.
 The north part was covered with 15-20 cm of snow.
 It was concluded from general appearance and density that it was not a result of an avalanche but blown by the wind.
 Near the tent, a pair of skis were sticking out from the snow (they couldn't remain like this if there was an avalanche), and at the entrance of the tent in the snow was an ice axe.
 Near the ice axe was lying Dyatlov's jacket.
-In the pockets was a pocket knife on a carabiner and a pocketbook with Zina Kolmogorova's photo inside.
+In the pockets was a penknife on a carabiner and a pocketbook with Zina Kolmogorova's photo inside.
 The objects didn't shed any light about what happened, but it was strange that Dyatlov took off his jacket outside the tent.
 On the side of the tent on top of 10 cm of snow laid Dyatlov's flashlight (made in China).
 Boris Slobtzov picked it up and turned it on - the flashlight was in working condition.
 From Slobtsov witness testimony (sheet 299) "we couldn’t understand why the snow under the flashlight was 10 cm thick, yet there wasn’t any on the flashlight itself".

 There is controversy about the following: